 Andrew Sullivan, Senior Editor, The Atlantic

 William Galston, Brookings Institution

-James Antle, Daily Caller News Foundation (@jimantle)
+James Antle, Washington Examiner (@jimantle)

 Israeli Prime Minister Ehud Olmert is at the White House today on the eve of a high-stakes Middle East peace conference in Annapolis, Maryland.
 At the invitation of the Bush Administration, sixteen Arab nations including the Palestinian Authority and Syria have agreed to sit down and talk with Israel.
 Warren Strobel is senior correspondent for foreign affairs for the McClatchy Newspapers.

 Warren Strobel, Senior Foreign Affairs Correspondent, McClatchy Newspapers

 The number-two Republican in the Senate announced his early resignation today.
 Minority Leader Trent Lott will leave before the end of the year.
 Is it all about becoming a lobbyist?
 Is this about getting out while the getting is good, before a bad election year for the GOP, or is it about Lott's personal career aspirations?
 Martin Kady, congressional correspondent for Politico.com.